You are here

 T = a1t1 + a2t2 and ρ12 = (t2 - t1) .

 The observer is nonetheless integrally connected to the observed two-particle system.
-Interactions between the observer and the two particles define the COM motion of that system.
-If the two observed particles are otherwise isolated, then ideally interactions between these particles directly determine the primary dependence of Ψmt on both ρ12 and r12, but interactions with the observer must inevitably have some residual effect.
+Interactions between the observer and the particles define the COM motion of that system.
+If the particles are otherwise isolated, then ideally particle interactions determine the primary dependence of Ψmt on both ρ12 and r12, but interactions with the observer must inevitably have some residual effect.

 The (T,X) and (ρ12,r12) each transform in the same way as any conventional (t,x).
-If only (a1 + a2)=1, the rate of change of Ψmt with respect to T (with X, ρ12 and r12 fixed) equals the sum of the rates of change of Ψmt with respect to t1 and t2 (with x1, x2, and t2 or t1 fixed).
-The rate of change with respect to X is similarly the sum of the rates of change with respect to x1 and x2.
-These results are readily extended to systems of N > 2 particles.
-Total particle energy E and momentum P, equal to the sums of individual particle energies Ej and momenta pj, are then proportional to the rates of change of Ψmt with respect to T and X, respectively.
-Just as every (xj, pj) and (in MTT only) every (tj, Ej) form a pair of complementary, non-commuting operators, so too do (X, P) and (T, E).
+As long as (a1 + a2)=1, the rate of change of Ψmt with respect to T (with ρ12 fixed) equals the sum of the rates of change of Ψmt with respect to t1 and t2 (with t2 or t1 fixed, respectively).
+The rate of change with respect to X (with r12 fixed) is similarly the sum of the rates of change with respect to x1 and x2 (with x2 or x1 fixed, respectively).
+These results can be extended to N > 2 particles.
+Total particle energy E and momentum P, equal to the sums of the individual particle energies Ej and momenta pj, are then proportional to the rates of change of Ψmt with respect to T and X, respectively.
+If every (xj, pj) and (tj, Ej) form a pair of complementary, non-commuting operators, so do (X, P) and (T, E).

 Energy / linear momentum eigenfunctions for two free particles can now be written